ggb/project-diary/content/2017-01-26-map2-to-the-rescue.md

 There is no need to handle the Just's or Nothing's yourself, the Maybe.map2 (and of course there are map, map3, map4 and map5) does this for you: If one of the incoming values is Nothing than the result will be Nothing.
 Else the (Just) values for min and max are taken to compute the result.

-I was very happy when I figured out this elegant solution and I think that this is not obvious when you start writing Elm code.
+I was very happy when I figured out this elegant solution.
+I think this is not obvious when you start writing Elm code.
 If you think that this is not the best solution or if you have an even better one, than please leave a comment below.